rokath/trice/README.md

 ![trice](./docs/README.media/trice4BlockDiagram.svg)

-- When the programflow passes the line `Trice16( Id(12345), "MSG: %d Kelvin\n", k );` the ID *12345* and the 16 bit temperature value are transfered as one combined 32 bit value into the triceFifo, what goes really fast.
+- When the program flow passes the line `Trice16( Id(12345), "MSG: %d Kelvin\n", k );` the ID *12345* and the 16 bit temperature value are transfered as one combined 32 bit value into the triceFifo, what goes really fast.
 Different encodings are possible.
 The program flow is nearly undisturbed, so **TRICE macros are usable also inside interrupts or in the scheduler**.
 - For visualization a background service is needed.
 In the simplest case it is just an UART triggered interrupt for triceFIFO reading.
 - So the whole target instrumentation are the trice macros, the trice fifo and the UART  ISR.
 - During runtime the PC trice tool receives the trice as a 4 byte package `0x30 0x39 0x00 0x0e` from the UART port.